matter-labs/zksync-lite-docs/docs/dev/events.md

 const ws = new WebSocket("wss://ropsten-events.zkscan.io/");
 ```

 To make sure that the connection is alive, it's a good practice to periodically send ping frames.
-It will also help to avoid timout disconnects.
+It will also help to avoid timeout disconnects.

 ```javascript
 setInterval(function () {